Skip to main content

 • Canola oil: For frying the fish and shrimp.
 Alternatively, you can fry with another neutral oil, such as vegetable oil or peanut oil.

-• Salt and pepper: While the marinade already has lots of flavour, you may notice that some can fall off when you’re frying because the breading is so thin.
+• Salt and pepper: While the marinade already has lots of flavor, you may notice that some can fall off when you’re frying because the breading is so thin.
 Once you’ve fried the shrimp and fish, taste and add extra seasoning if needed.

-For the Baja Fish Tacos
+For the Fish Tacos

 • Mini tortillas: At the restaurant I worked at, these were served small-sized, so I recommend mini tortillas!
-However, you can use regular-sized tortillas if you want lager tacos.
+However, you can use regular-sized tortillas if you want larger tacos.
 Additionally, I’m using white corn tortillas, but you can use regular corn tortillas if you would like.
 While I do find corn tortillas the tastiest, if you only have flour tortillas on hand, then that is a-okay!

 • Fried baja and shrimp: From above.